-One of our past volunteers, Kora, spent 6 weeks volunteering in South Africa with Bobbi Bear.
+One of our past volunteers, Kora, spent six weeks volunteering in South Africa with Bobbi Bear as part of her Masters in Public Health.
 Read all about her experience below and how it contributed to her finding her purpose as a lawyer.

 What did your volunteering work consist of?